laravel/docs/security.md

 	});

 Note that if the password reset is successful, the `User` instance and the password will be passed to your Closure, allowing you to actually perform the save operation.
 Then, you may reutrn a `Redirect` or any other type of response from the Closure which will be returned by the `reset` method.

+Also, similarly to the `remind` method, if an error occurs while resetting the password, the `reset` method will return a `Redirect` to the current URI with an `error` and `reason`.

 <a name="encryption"></a>
 ## Encryption